PERIOD (TITIK)

 Benar: his hers its ours yours theirs whose

 If it helps, remember that his takes no apostrophe.
-Neither do any of the other forms.
+Neither

 The words it's and who's do exist, but they are contractions.
 It's means it is or it has; who's means who is or who has.